Mazzoni Center: History

 Founded in 1979, the Mazzoni Center was originally known as the Lavender Health Project, a volunteer health subcommittee at the Gay Community Center (now known as the William Way LGBT Community Center).

 The group was formed just two years before the HIV/AIDS epidemic was first recognized.
 Its areas of original focus included clinical services for gay men & lesbians, health education, and advocacy work; however, responding to the AIDS epidemic became the health agency's primary concern during the 80's and early 90's.

 In 1981, when the group became incorporated, it changed its name to the Philadelphia Community Health Alternatives (PCHA).
 The PCHA quickly organized the Philadelphia AIDS Task Force (PATF), which became the first AIDS service organization in Pennsylvania.

 In 2003, the organization renamed itself to the Mazzoni Center, after Dr. Peter Mazzoni, a volunteer physician and board member.
-Dr. Mazzoni had served as the clinc's medical director, was an openly gay and HIV-positive physician, and died in 1990 at age 31.
+Dr. Mazzoni had served as the clinic's medical director, was an openly gay and HIV-positive physician, and died in 1990 at age 31.

 Today, the Mazzoni Center is the oldest HIV service provider in the state.